enkidevs/curriculum/go/intro/Introduction/README.md

 name: Introduction

-description: Learn the basics of GO
+description: Learn the basics of Go.

 insights:
   - what-is-go